saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 ## Trust and Explainability

 NeuroTriage AI is designed to build clinician trust through transparency while avoiding unnecessary interface complexity.
+Trust is established by clearly communicating what the AI predicts, how confident it is in that prediction, and allowing the radiologist to make the final clinical decision.

 ### What does the user need to know?